OotyOoty

 Best for: Marketing teams producing high volumes of branded content across channels.

-Honest limitation: The output still reads like AI content unless a human editor shapes it.
-Jasper does not replace writers.
+Honest take: The output still reads like AI content unless a human editor shapes it.
+Jasper doesn't replace writers.
 It replaces blank pages.

 Pricing: Creator $49/mo.
 Pro $69/mo.
 Business custom.